wks/homepage-source/blog/_posts/2022-05-16-fifteen-years-transitiveclosure.md

 tags: mmtk
 ---

 The `TransitiveClosure` interface in MMTk is confusing.
-It is an amalgamation of two different interfaces, and should have been split.
-However, no refactoring happened since it was introduced 15 years ago, when MMTk was still part of the JikesRVM..., until now.
-What's more interesting is why we ended up having an interface like that 15 years ago, and how we should fix it.
+It should have been split into two different interfaces, but not... until now.
+What's more interesting is how we ended up having an interface like that 15 years ago, and why it stayed that way since then.

 ## MMTk?